 Correctly code and log all privilege entries

-First, if possible, log all of your privilege entries before you produce.
-Don’t just rely on an export of some metadata – log it within the review tool.
+First, if possible, log all of your privilege entries before you produce as that is one of the most simple ways to avoid clawbacks.
+Don’t just rely on the export of some metadata – log it within the review tool.
 And there are a variety of things you can use to ensure the privileged documents are correctly coded:

 - Communications with the attorneys involved: Comprehensive discussions with counsel about all aspects and claims in the underlying action will provide the team conducting the review a great deal of information related to the case.
 Having that detailed information, as opposed to just a high-level understanding of the claims, will help the review team learn what to search for during the document review process, as well as in general sweeps of the database.
 This practice should be paired with other tools as outlined below.

 - Lists of counsel: It’s a good idea to keep lists of counsel that you know are tied to your client – not just in the instant case but in any other case or legal activity.

 - Analytical tools: Analytical solutions, such as Relativity Analytics and Brainspace, among others, can provide invaluable assistance and insight that help the review team make privilege calls more accurately and quickly.
 Some additional tools and techniques include:

 - Email threading helps a review team quickly identify any replies, threads or sub-threads that may be related to an email that’s been identified as privileged, further ensuring consistency by making sure that all related emails are similarly marked as privileged where appropriate.

 - Near deduplication further aids with consistency by helping find drafts, attachments and other similar documents where privilege might not necessarily be flagged, for example, due to the nature of the parent email (e.g. email sent to opposing counsel and also circulated internally).

 - Categorization can help a reviewer find a document with a similar privilege concept when it may not have been recognized previously due to the context of the data.